 — Karen Lohrmann, artist, urbanist and writer, based in Berlin.
 She monitors, depicts and interprets landscape, from terrain to territory, from premise to significance.
 The notion of abandonment is at the center of her investigations touching issues of nature, entropy, laissez-faire and total control.

-Karen Lohrmann is an artist, urbanist and writer currently based in Berlin.
+Karen Lohrmann is an artist, urbanist and writer currently based in Naples and Berlin.
 Through her work she monitors, depicts and interprets landscape, from terrain to territory, from premise to significance.
-She studied art history, scenic design and architecture in Aachen, Zurich and Berlin, worked for ...
+She studied art history, scenic design and architecture in Aachen, Zurich and Berlin ...